Git, GitHub and Markdown

 Objectives

-• Understand Git, GitHub, and Markdown
+• Understand how to use Git, GitHub and Markdown.

 Git